Please review the following information related to your travel arrangements:

 Travelers should be aware certain air carriers, and in some cases other suppliers, may operate under Chapter 11 bankruptcy protection.
 TravelStore recommends the use of a credit card as method of payment as this may offer the opportunity to dispute a charge should a vendor cease operating.

-10. CANCELATION FEES are imposed on most trips.
-In some cases, there is NO REFUND.
+12. CANCELATION FEES are imposed on most trips by the service provider or vendor involved (airline, hotel, cruise line, transfer company, sightseeing operator, etc.).
+In some cases, there is NO REFUND once booking is made and paid for.
 All cancelation requests must be sent to TravelStore in writing.
 Your right to a refund if you change/cancel your plans is limited.
 If TravelStore is obligated to completely cancel your travel arrangements, the liability of TravelStore will be limited to a refund of all monies paid by you and then held by TravelStore.
+Each vendor or supplier of services may have their own specific terms and conditions that apply to your booking.
 Cancelation penalties are advised at time of booking and provided to you with your confirmation.
 If you have any questions, or any penalties are unclear, please contact your TravelStore agent.

-11. PROCESSING FEES: TravelStore charges processing fees for all transactions.
+13. PROCESSING FEES: TravelStore imposes processing fees for many transactions.
 A transaction is defined as: a reservation, ticketing, ticket exchange, refund, void, or any other service provided by TravelStore and/or its affiliates.

 The payment of any partial or full payment for a reservation shall constitute consent to the use of those suppliers and agreement neither to hold TravelStore liable for any injury, damage or loss on account of any conditions, actions or omissions that are beyond its reasonable control, nor hold TravelStore responsible should any of these suppliers: 1) fail to provide the travel services purchased; 2) fail to comply with any applicable law; or 3) engage in any negligent act or omission that causes any sort of personal injury, damage, delay or inconvenience.